noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 # nomad

+- Nomad is a flexible workload orchestrator to deploy and manage any containerized or legacy application using a single, unified workflow.
+It can run diverse workloads including Docker, non-containerized, microservice, and batch applications.
 - this doc is split into 4 main sections (level 2 headings)
   - architecture: shiz you should read first
   - jobspec: shiz you should read next